ArinTorney/cpp-tools-and-codes/tutorials/Libs_Tools.md

 *: License is open source, but does not allow static linking.<br>
 **: License is open source, but does not allow distributing executable under a different license.<br>
 ***: License is not open source.<br>
 a: Nana supports only Windows and X11.
-It does not support Wayland and MacOS<br>
+It does not support Wayland and MacOS.<br>
 b: FreeGLUT does not support native Cocoa on MacOS and uses XQuartz.<br>
 c: MacOS has deprecated OpenGL and removed OpenCL.
 d: Vulkan is not supported on MacOS.